Matija-Kukic/lumen/README.md

 ## Results
 The results of the occupancy predictions will include point forecasts as well as prediction intervals, providing insights into the expected occupancy levels along with measures of uncertainty.
-Evaluate the performance of the model using appropriate metrics and visualize the results to communicate findings effectively.

 ## Contributing
 Contributions to this project are welcome!
 If you have suggestions for improvements or would like to report issues, please submit a pull request or open an issue on GitHub.